avinashreddy-da/zomato-restaurant-analysis-and-prediction/README.md

 ## 📌 Introduction

-This project analyzes a Hyderabad-based Zomato restaurant dataset to understand restaurant performance patterns using Exploratory Data Analysis (EDA), statistical analysis, and machine learning techniques.
+This project analyzes a Hyderabad-based Zomato restaurant dataset to understand restaurant performance patterns using Exploratory Data Analysis (EDA), statistical analysis and machine learning techniques.
 ### The project focuses on analyzing important restaurant factors such as:
 ### •	⭐ Average Ratings
 ### •	🗳 Customer Votes